What's So Funny About Peace, Love, and Understanding

-What's So Funny About Peace, Love, and Understanding is a 2024-2025 twelve-panel mural created by Adam Cvijanovic (b.
-1960) in the narthex of St. Patrick's Cathedral on Fifth Avenue in New York City.
+What's So Funny About Peace, Love, and Understanding is a twelve-panel mural created by Adam Cvijanovic (b.
+1960) in the narthex of St. Patrick's Cathedral on Fifth Avenue in Midtown Manhattan, New York City.
 It is the first major addition to the cathedral in 75 years and a celebration of immigrants.

-The Archbishop of New York, Cardinal Timothy Dolan unveiled the mural in the cathedral on September 17, 2025.

-The mural is 25 feet high and streches across 1,920 square feet.

 The title of the work is borrowed from the Nick Lowe song famously covered by Elvis Costello of almost the same name, (What's So Funny 'Bout) Peace, Love, and Understanding.
+The Archbishop of New York, Cardinal Timothy Dolan, unveiled the mural in the cathedral on September 17, 2025.

-The visual passage at the nexus of the work is centered around the Apparition at Knock in Knock, Ireland in 1879, which is commemerated today by the Knock Shrine.
+The mural is 25 ft high and stretches across 1,920 ft2.
+The visual passage at the nexus of the work is centered on the Apparition at Knock in Knock, Ireland in 1879, which is commemorated today by the Knock Shrine.

-Among the notable immigrants to the United States depicted in the mural are the Hatiam born hairdreser and Catholic philanthropist Pierre Toussaint, the Irish born Archbishop of New York and founder of what wiuld go on to become Fordham University John Hughes, and Mother Frances Cabrini, the patron Saint of immigrants.

-Also depicted is Dorothy Day co-founder of the Catholic Worker periodical and Saint Kateri Tekakwitha (aka Lily of the Mohawks), the first Native American Saint.
+Among the notable immigrants to the United States depicted in the mural are the Haitian born hairdresser and Catholic philanthropist Pierre Toussaint, the Irish born Archbishop of New York and founder of what would go on to become Fordham University John Hughes, and Mother Frances Cabrini, the patron saint of immigrants.
+Also depicted is Dorothy Day, co-founder of the Catholic Worker periodical, and Saint Kateri Tekakwitha (aka Lily of the Mohawks), the first Native American Saint.